EnjoyerMichigan Enjoyer

 Well, Wisconsinites, the most recent available data indicates that Wisconsin has about 280 breweries total.
 The tasteless corporate brewers that dominate your state have crushed everyone else.
 And while Milwaukee’s massive commercial brewing industry is certainly impressive, size isn’t everything.
 When it comes to quality, creativity, and character, all of Wisconsin is outmatched by the large artisan breweries of western Michigan, specifically, Bell’s, New Holland, and Founders.
 There are many other excellent breweries in Michigan, but these are our champions.
 Any of these could go toe-to-toe with any Wisconsin company and come out on top, just name a time and place.

-Parker Thayer is an investigative researcher specializing in the funding of nonprofit activism.
-Follow him on X @ParkerThayer.
+Parker Thayer is an Investigative Researcher specializing in the funding of nonprofit activism.
+Follow him on X at @ParkerThayer.